oppia/oppiabot/README.md

     <img src="images/oppiabot-display-image.png">
 </p>

 Oppiabot is a GitHub app built with [probot](https://github.com/probot/probot).
-It acts as a helper for the Oppia code respository to maintain the development workflow.
+It acts as a helper for the Oppia code repository to maintain the development workflow.
 It is hosted on [Heroku](https://www.heroku.com/).

 The bot currently performs the following functions: